Pre-Calabi-Yau algebras and topological quantum field theories: Deformation theory of pre-Calabi-Yau structures

 For $A_\infty$-structures on $\cA$, that Lie algebra is the shifted Hochschild cochains $C^*(\cA)[1]$ with differential given by the Gerstenhaber bracket $[\mu,-]_G$ with the $A_\infty$-structure maps.
 More abstractly, there is a formal derived stack $\mathrm{Def}_{A_\infty}(\cA)$ over $\kk$ parametrizing $A_\infty$-structures on $\cA$ whose derived tangent complex at a given point $\mu$ is calculated by the Hochschild cohomology $HH^*(\cA, \mu)$.

-There is a similar description for the deformation theory of pre-CY structures, which we now present, together with some methods to compute the relevant deformation spaces in the case of smooth or compact $A_\infty$-categories.
+There is a similar description for the deformation theory of pre-CY structures, which is the topic of this section.
+In the special cases where $A$ is smooth or compact, we present methods to effectively compute the relevant deformation spaces.